 Service Level AgreementA Service Level Agreement can help you as the Provider or the Client by setting out the scope of services provided by the Provider.

-A Service Level Agreement is a general outline of the scope of the services, and helps you and the other party understand the professional relationship clearly.
-This can help prevent disputes from arising due to misunderstanding.
+A Service Level Agreement (SLA) is a general outline of the scope of the services, and helps you and the other party understand the professional relationship clearly.
+This can help prevent disputes from arising due to miscommunications.

 Use this Service Level Agreement if: